My House Husband: Ikaw Na!: Box office

 My House Husband: Ikaw Na! earned PHP 17.33 million on its opening day making it as the fourth overall grossing films for the 2011 Metro Manila Film Festival.
 On its second day, it grossed over PHP 30.3 million and at the fourth place behind Enteng Ng Ina Mo, Ang Panday 2 and Segunda Mano.

 International Release

-On October 9, 2012, GMA Network and GMA Films sold rights to release films abroad including GMA Films' Of All The Things, Just One Summer, My House Husband Ikaw Na, My Kontrabida Girl, and The Road.
+On October 9, 2012, GMA Network sold rights to release films abroad including GMA Films' Of All The Things, Just One Summer, My House Husband Ikaw Na, My Kontrabida Girl, and The Road.